 Simon is regularly invited to speak on banking and finance law.
-He has addressed the annual conference of the Insolvency Lawyers’ Association on “Title Financing and Invoice Discounting Meets Insolvency”, and in 2014 he is talking on “Secured Creditors’ Rights: Proprietary Rights in Corporate Insolvency” for R3.
+He has addressed the annual conference of the Insolvency Lawyers’ Association on “Title Financing and Invoice Discounting Meets Insolvency”, and has presented “Secured Creditors’ Rights: Proprietary Rights in Corporate Insolvency” for R3.

 Simon is also the lead presenter for MBL’s highly-regarded “Factoring and Invoice Discounting Conference” and has been asked to deliver a regular seminar on civil fraud.

-Simon is consistently recommended in the leading directories in the fields of Banking and Finance and Commercial Dispute Resolution, and is again recommended in the most recent edition of Chambers UK (2014).
+Simon is consistently recommended in the leading directories in the fields of Banking and Finance and Commercial Dispute Resolution.

 Wolfson College Cambridge – History MA (Cantab)